Bike trainers may seem like complicated devices, but their principle is simple. They need to provide you with resistance when pedaling.

 *The flywheel can either be physical (found on most smart interactive bike trainers) or virtual (typical for Tacx NEO 2T).

-Interactive smart trainers require an electricity source to provide you with the desired features.
+Interactive smart trainers require electricity to provide you with the desired features.

 Examples of magnetic bike trainers: Elite Novo Force (read review), Sportneer Bike Trainer (read review), Saris Magnetic Bike Trainer